gravitational/teleport/rfd/0011-database-access.md

 ### Programmatic access

-Programmatic access, as in configuring an application to talk to a database through Teleport proxy, should work automatically as long as it uses a driver that properly implements a particular database protocol and supports mutual TLS authentication.
+Programmatic access - as in configuring an application to talk to a database server through Teleport proxy - should work automatically as long as it uses a driver that properly implements a particular database protocol and supports mutual TLS authentication.

 However, it is not the primary use-case, at least for the initial release, since it comes with a number of additional concerns and considerations such